 The Young Adult Leadership Council (YALC) is TNOYS’ flagship leadership development program for young people ages 16 – 25 who have lived experience with systems such as child welfare, housing and homelessness services, and juvenile justice.
 YALC members help guide TNOYS’ work and influence the directions of youth services across the state.

-Empowerment and supportive relationships are two key factors that research demonstrates foster resilience in youth who have experienced abuse and other trauma.
-YALC members will gain tangible skills for self-advocacy and for leadership in their communities.
-The YALC will also put youth/adult partnerships and youth voice into action at TNOYS and help to build state systems that facilitate youth/adult partnerships and value youth voice.
+Research shows that opportunities for leadership and supportive relationships foster resilience in youth who have experienced abuse and other trauma.
+YALC members gain tangible skills for self-advocacy and leadership in their communities through activities such as co-hosting trainings, storytelling, and testifying at legislative hearings.

 - Build skills like leadership, advocacy, and professional development;

 - Collaborate with executive staff, agencies, and peer leaders;